cloudmaven/dssg2017/_episodes/05-azurewebapps.md

 ---
-layout: break
-title: "Django Webframework on Azure Web Apps"
+title: "Django Web App on Microsoft Azure"
 teaching: 0
-exercises: 25
+exercises: 30
+objectives:
+- "Deploy a Django web framework on AWS Elastic Beanstalk"
+- "Learn how to use a Python IDE to build your web app"
 ---

 ## Prerequisites